Can Joe Biden win back Americans’ confidence?

 “He’s still so underestimated in terms of what he’s gotten accomplished,” says Celinda Lake, a Democratic pollster on Mr. Biden’s 2020 campaign.

-Ms. Lake cites infrastructure investments as popular with voters, and applauds the president’s recent trips around the country highlighting bridges, tunnels, and other projects.
+Ms. Lake cites infrastructure investments as popular with voters and applauds the president’s recent trips around the country highlighting bridges, tunnels, and other projects.

 “Democrats give him credit, but swing voters are still not paying that much attention to what he’s gotten done,” Ms. Lake says.
 “They’re very focused on, ‘What are you doing for me next?’
 They’re very unhappy with things, and so therefore don’t tend to process the accomplishments much.”